 - You’ll beat the crowds into the park, which means that the trails will not be so packed.

 Ideally, you’d want to spend a day or two in Plitvice Lakes to really explore everything.
-Like I mentioned earlier, I only had one day, but I got to the park early, so it allowed me enough time to wander around.
-As such, I decided to take the second longest trail, Trail H, that is expected to take about 4-5 hours.
+As I mentioned earlier, I only had one day, but I got to the park early, so it allowed me enough time to wander around.
+As such, I decided to take the second longest trail, Trail H, which is expected to take about 4-5 hours.
 But I’m a fast walker, so it only took me a little over 3 hours to complete the loop!

 If you take this trail, you’ll get to see both the Upper and Lower Lakes, and you’ll hop on a nice little boat ride to get you across one of the lakes along the way.
 Tip: Make sure to bring in or buy food before entering the park.
 You’re walking a lot, so the boat ride was a nice moment to sit down, relax, and grab a bite to eat.